Tow truck vehicle licence

 A licensed tow truck must have markings on both sides of the tow truck that display the:

 - name, business address and telephone number of the licence holder

 - classification of the tow truck

 For further information on tow truck specifications, requirements and markings to be placed on a tow truck see Schedule 1 of the Tow Truck Regulation 2009.

-All tow trucks licensed to attend incidents or tow police seizures must be registered in Queensland.
+All tow trucks licensed to attend incidents, tow police seizures and to tow vehicles from private property must be registered in Queensland.

-A licensed tow truck may be used for trade work (e.g. attending breakdowns) and the driver of that vehicle does not need to be a certified tow truck driver.
-However, once a licensed tow truck attends an incident, within a regulated area, the driver of the vehicle must hold a current tow truck driver certificate.
+A licensed tow truck may be used for trade work (e.g. attending breakdowns and trade tows) and the driver of that vehicle does not need to be an accredited tow truck driver.
+However, once a licensed tow truck attends an incident, a police seizure or attends private property to tow a vehicle parked on the property within a regulated area, the driver of the vehicle must hold a current tow truck driver certificate.

 Towing an unregistered vehicle

-The Tow Truck Act 1973, Transport Operations (Road Use Management-Vehicle Standards and Safety) Regulation 2010, Transport Operations (Road Use Management-Vehicle Registration) Regulation 2010, Tow Truck Regulation 2009 and Police Powers and Responsibilities Act 2000 legislation can be found on the Office of the Queensland Parliamentary Counsel website.
+The Tow Truck Act 1973, Transport Operations (Road Use Management—Vehicle Standards and Safety) Regulation 2021, Transport Operations (Road Use Management—Vehicle Registration) Regulation 2021, Tow Truck Regulation 2009, Police Powers and Responsibilities Act 2000 and Heavy Vehicle (Vehicle Standards) National Regulation legislation can be found on the Office of the Queensland Parliamentary Counsel website.

 Help us improve the content on our website or tell us what is working well.
 Contact us if you need a response.